 Chris brings over 20 years of curriculum development and training experience to her role as Director of Chapter Programs and Training.
 Prior to joining the because I said I would team, Chris has held a variety of professional roles working with college students most recently serving as Assistant Vice President for Education and Training for Sigma Sigma Sigma Sorority.
 Her passion is in developing leadership and character education programming.

 Chris received her Bachelor of Arts degree from Hiram College and her Masters of Science in College Student Personnel from Western Illinois University.

 Chris lives in Valley City, North Dakota with her husband and two pugs.
 Her twin daughters are currently pursuing their undergraduate degrees.
 She is an avid reader, art enthusiast, and loves to bake.

 Executive Assistant to the Founder

 Julie is the Executive Assistant to the Founder, Alex Sheen.
 She manages Alex’s extremely complex calendar and plans all of his travel.
 Julie is a crucial part of the because I said I would team because she keeps Alex organized and, more importantly, gets him where he needs to be and ON TIME for all of his speaking engagements.
 She has more than 15 years’ experience as an Executive Assistant and has extensive knowledge and skill in travel planning, event management and calendaring.

 Since joining the team, Julie has found that what she appreciates most about being part of the movement is the direct impact that because I said I would is making in the lives of others.
 She loves being part of a team of people that are doing something for the greater good.

-Julie lives in Amherst, OH with her husband, step-son and three dogs.
-In her spare time, she enjoys camping, riding on their motorcycle and spending time with family and friends.
+Julie lives in Westlake, OH with her two dogs.
+In her spare time, she enjoys camping, and spending time with family and friends.